StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 3. Capture the draws for further processing.
 In Turing that is ususally done using MCMCChains.jl, in StanSample.jl v4 it's mostly in the form of KeyedArray chains as derived from AxisKeys.jl.

 4. Inspect the chains using statistical and visual methods.
 In many cases this will need one or more statistical packages and one of the graphical options.

 Currently most visual options are StatsPlots/Plots based, e.g. in MCMCChains.jl and StatisticalRethinkingPlots.jl.
 The setup of StatisticalRethinking v4 enables the future introduction of a new package, StatisticalRethinkingMakie which will be based on Makie.jl and AlgebraOfGraphics.jl.

 5. The above 4 items could all be done by just using StanSample.jl or Turing.jl.

-The book Statistical Rethinking studies how models compare, how models can help (or mislead) and why multilevel modeling might help in some cases.
+**The book Statistical Rethinking has a different objective and studies how models compare, how models can help (or mislead) and why multilevel modeling might help in some cases.**

 6. For this, additional packages are available, explained and demonstrated, e.g. StructuralCausalModels.jl, ParetoSmooth.jl and quite a few more.